hannah-scott/hd-dn/md/books/wizard_book_(in_progress)/1-2_procedures_and_the_processes_they_generate.md

 The process evolves like a tree: to get (fib 5), we need 4 and 3.
 To get 3, we need 2 and 1, etc. Lots of branching.

-The number of steps to calculate this process grows exponentially, but the space required is proportional to the maximum depth of the tree.
+The number of steps to calculate this process grows non-linearly, but the space required is proportional to the maximum depth of the tree.

-The Fibonacci numbers could be implemented as a linearlly iterative process which would run a lot faster and use less space.
+The Fibonacci numbers could be implemented as a linearly iterative process which would run a lot faster and use less space.

 However, there are some cases when tree recursion is useful.